Enabling IPv6 for Hosted Apps

-The procedure described below allows apps deployed to Swisscom Application Cloud to be reached using IPv6 addresses.
+The procedure described below allows apps deployed to Cloud Foundry (CF) to be reached using IPv6 addresses.

 Note: Amazon Web Services (AWS) EC2 instances currently do not support IPv6.

-Swisscom Application Cloud system components use a separate DNS subdomain from hosted applications.
+CF system components use a separate DNS subdomain from hosted apps.
 These components currently support only IPv4 DNS resolved addresses.
-This means that although an IPv6 address can be used for application domains, the system domain must resolve to an IPv4 address.
+This means that although an IPv6 address can be used for app domains, the system domain must resolve to an IPv4 address.

-Set up an external load balancer for your Swisscom Application Cloud deployment.
+Set up an external load balancer for your CF deployment.

-Configure DNS to resolve application domains to an IPv6 address on your external load balancer.
+Configure DNS to resolve app domains to an IPv6 address on your external load balancer.

-Note: Your IPv4 interface for the system domain and IPv6 interface for application domain can be configured on the same or different load balancers.
+Note: Your IPv4 interface for the system domain and IPv6 interface for app domain can be configured on the same or different load balancers.

-Configure the external load balancer to route requests for an IPv6 address to an IPv4 address as follows:
+Configure the external load balancer to route requests for an IPv6 address to an IPv4 address:

 - If you are using the HAProxy load balancer for SSL termination, route to its IPv4 address.